aplanillo/2024_WolfDemography_Germany/README.md

 # clupus_demography_DE

+<blockquote> Scripts to reproduce the analyses in Planillo et al. 2024.
+Wildlife Biology</blockquote>

 Demographic anlaysis of German wolf population until 2020

 This project contains the code to reproduce the demographic analyses of the wolf population.
 The project is organized in two folder: